hydrogen18/fairywren/README.rst

 instance.

 The web server uses it to allow users to login and upload new torrents.
-Torrents themselves are not completely stored in the database, just the info hash and some other information is stored in the torrents table.
-The actual uploaded BitTorrent files are pickled and stored in the gdbm databse.
-Any extended information for a torrent is stored at a separate key in the same database.
+Torrents themselves are completely stored in the database.
+The actual uploaded BitTorrent files are decoded from their bencoded form, then pickled and stored in the gdbm databse.
+Any extended information for a torrent is stored as a pickled object as well.
+Initially, I was lead to believe this is a bad idea.
+I learned that PostgreSQL implements TOAST which allows large entries to be stored outside of the row they are part of.
+This mitigates the performance impact if the entry is seldom accessed.
 For now this is an appropriate solution.
 If scalability becomes an issue, I will move to implementing a LRU type cache in the application.

 The tables needed are specified in fairywren.sql.
 The roles needed